avtools-io/itu-r-468-weighting/README.md

 kHz: str

-- Choose "1kHz" or "2kHz" filtering (default "1kHz").
+- Choose "1kHz" or "2kHz" as an weighting option (default "1kHz").
+The weighting curves have the same form for both options.
+They are shifted in a way, that the gain is 0 dB at the given frequency ("1kHz" or "2kHz").

 ## Returns